 On the flip side of this, the same goes for cardio, but in a different sense.
 Cardio is usually done in the same form multiple times a week if you’re working out from home, and you develop your own skill rather than outgrowing the equipment, which is great.
 What can happen, though, is that things can get a little monotonous.
 Make sure you’re buying the kit that you enjoy using if you want to be able to keep up your exercise routine in the long term.
 That’s definitely a top tip in its own right.

 Goal setting is vital no matter how you’re working out.
 One of the easiest ways to demotivate yourself is not to see the results of all of your hard work, and not having any direction in your workouts is an easy way for that to happen!

 On top of that, you can do other things too.
 Some people love to workout with other people instructing them, for example.
-If that's the case, why not hit the internet and go find some relevant workouts.
-There's something for everything out there, form NHS workouts all the way through to some hardcore stuff of our own!
-Take a look and include them in your plan if that's what's going to push you further!
+If that’s the case, why not hit the internet and find some relevant workouts?
+There’s something for everything out there, from NHS workouts all the way through to some hardcore stuff of our own!
+Take a look and include them in your plan if that’s what’s going to push you further!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.